 Garrett wasn’t very fleshed out as a character.
 Nevertheless, her determination, self-sacrifice, and dedication to her ship earned her a pointed moment of respect from Captain Picard; a symbolic acknowledgement of character traits that would later be present in abundance when producers finally pulled out the big chair for Janeway.

-Commander Elizabeth Shelby, (Elizabeth Dennehy, 1991)
+(Elizabeth Dennehy, 1991)

 “Damn, you’re ambitious, Shelby.”
-Acting-Captain Riker’s words to the hotshot young Commander were emblematic of her core character trait (“The Best of Both Worlds”).
+Acting-Captain Riker’s words to the hotshot young commander were emblematic of her core character trait (“The Best of Both Worlds”).
 Shelby knew she deserved to be in charge thanks to her extraordinary competence, knowledge of the Borg, and grace under pressure.
-Her mentor, Admiral Hanson, admired her for her skill and energy but also admitted to Picard that she featured in a gross “old man’s fantasies.”
+Her mentor, Admiral Hanson, admired her for her skill and energy, but also admitted to Picard that she featured in a gross “old man’s fantasies.”

-Admiral Alynna Nechayev, (Natalia Nogulich, 1992)
+(Natalia Nogulich, 1992)

-We first met Nechayev when she came aboard the Enterprise in TNG to take Picard’s command away from him (“Chain of Command”).
+The counterpoint to Satie in every way, Nechayev is all steady, flinty competence.
+She was originally written to be “dark skinned,” which would have been terrific, but then ultra-blonde Nogulich was offered the part and the rest is history.
+We first met Nechayev when she came aboard the Enterprise in The Next Generation to take Picard’s command away from him (“Chain of Command”).
 Her lack of concern with being liked continued when she dressed Picard down for not committing genocide against the Borg (“Descent”).
 The writers eventually softened her relationship with Picard (as always, reminding us that she’s a woman after all) when he replicated her favorite canapés and she admitted that they’re “extremely fattening” (“Journey’s End,” “Preemptive Strike”).